j1729s/Crypto-Trading/README.md

 This contains templates of various trading strategies that are my IP and have been tried live.

 Jupyter files contains my analysis on Order Flow Imbalance, Trade Imbalance, and other predictors of mid price change.
+Some are backtests for taker strategies same goes for 'Tardis Data' folder.
+I had to redo it because I noticed discrepancies in the data I was collecting.
+I was eventually able to solve that.
+So didn't need tardis again!

 The 'Live' folder contains some mm strategies I tried about a year ago at the very start of my trading journey on Binance.